Unsupervised Feature Selection via Robust Autoencoder and Adaptive Graph Learning

 \subsection{Updating \texorpdfstring{$\Fbf,\Sbf$}{F,S}.}

 The subproblem for solving $\Sbf$ have closed-form solutions, whereas that for $\Fbf$ can be addressed with a straightforward routine.
-Below, we first present the updates for $\Fbf$: { } Notice that the loss in \eqref{QPSM} can be rewritten as $\ell_F(\Fbf)=\Tr(\Fbf^\top(\eta\Ibf+\gamma\Lbf_{\Sbf^{(k-1)}})\Fbf-2\eta\Fbf^\top \tilde{\Zbf})+\eta\| \tilde{\Zbf}\|_F^2$, which implies that \eqref{QPSM} is a quadratic optimization problem over the Stiefel manifold (QOSM).
+Below, we first present the updates for $\Fbf$:

+Notice that the loss in \eqref{QPSM} can be rewritten as $\ell_F(\Fbf)=\Tr(\Fbf^\top(\eta\Ibf+\gamma\Lbf_{\Sbf^{(k-1)}})\Fbf-2\eta\Fbf^\top \tilde{\Zbf})+\eta\| \tilde{\Zbf}\|_F^2$, which implies that \eqref{QPSM} is a quadratic optimization problem over the Stiefel manifold (QOSM).
 Such problems have been extensively studied in manifold optimization literature such as \cite{journee2010generalized,absil2009optimization}.
 To solve \eqref{QPSM}, we employ the Generalized Power Iteration (GPI) method~\cite{nie2017generalized}, an efficient approach for QOSM.
 GPI provides numerical stability and converges in few iterations.
 The implementation details are provided in \cref{alg:GPI}.